tamikaramkissoon/Infix-to-posfix/README.md

 ---

 ## Overview
 The conversion of infix to postfix is extremely importance to machines since a machine cannot differentiate the operators and parenthesis easily.
-The infix ti postfix program uses the C++ language to perform the conversion of infix expression to postfix expression and evaluate the expressions based on BODMAS.
+The infix to postfix program uses the C++ language to perform the conversion of infix expression to postfix expression and evaluate the expressions based on BODMAS.

 ---